AlanRostem/SteelPurge/README.md

 before the player is about to leave the level there is an anvil for the player to use.
 Anvils have a quick repair-and-refill option for players who choose not to upgrade their weapons.
 There will be a notification on the anvil saying that the player can upgrade or make new weapons and the amount of new things he can explore.

+#### Sections

+Levels are divided into sections and the camera does not move further than the section.
+When the player moves out of the section the camera pans over to the next section.
+This mechanic does not apply to *Purge Mode*.

 #### Purge Mode